Compactification of Level Maps of Moduli Spaces of Drinfeld Shtukas: Group schemes attached to Drinfeld shtukas

 Now, let $\underline b \in B(\GL_{r, K_{ \infty}}) \times B(\GL_{r, K_{0}})$ and assume that $\Sht_{r,\underline{b} }$ is non-empty.
 We fix a point $s \in \Sht_{r,\underline{b} }$ and let $R$ be its universal deformation ring.
-Then $s$ lies in the closure of some $\Sht_{r,\underline{b'} }$ for ${\underline{b'} } \leq {\underline{b} }$ if and only if the same is true in the Newton stratification on $\Spec R$.
+Then $s$ lies in the closure of some $\Sht_{r,\underline{b'} }$ for ${\underline{b} } \leq {\underline{b}' }$ if and only if the same is true in the Newton stratification on $\Spec R$.
 By the Serre-Tate Theorem (Proposition \ref{propSerreTateSht}) the universal deformation ring factors as $\Spec R = \Spec R_\infty \times \Spec R_0$, where $R_\ast$ is the universal deformation ring of the corresponding local shtuka at $\ast = \infty,0$.
 Under this isomorphism we have $\Spec(R)_{\underline{b} } = \Spec(R_1)_{{b}_{{ \infty}}} \times \Spec(R_2)_{{b}_{{0}}}$, where we denote by $\Spec(R_\ast)_{{b}_{\ast}}$ the corresponding Newton strata in $\Spec R_\ast$ for $\ast = \infty,0$.
 On $\Spec R_\ast$ the closure properties hold by \cite[Theorem 2, Lemma 21 (2)]{Viehmann2011}, and thus they hold on $\Spec R$.
 This proves the assertion. \end{proof}

 \begin{remark} In a similar fashion, there is a Newton stratification on the moduli space of Drinfeld modules in characteristic $\pf$ defined via the local shtukas as defined in Remark \ref{remComparisonGeneral} (\ref{remLocShtDMod}).
 The Newton stratifications are clearly compatible with the projection $\Sht_{r,b_\infty, \F_0} \to \Dmod_{r, \F_0}$ in the fibre over $0$ from Remark \ref{remComparisonGeneral} (\ref{remProjDmod}).
-Thus, the Newton stratification on Drinfeld modules retains the strong stratification property as in the theorem above. \end{remark}
+Thus, the Newton stratification on Drinfeld modules retains the strong stratification property as in the theorem above.
+In particular, there exist Drinfeld modules of arbitrary height in characteristic $\pf$. \end{remark}

 \begin{cor} Let $\underline{\Ec}$ be a Drinfeld shtuka over a complete local noetherian ring $R$ with algebraically closed residue field $\ell$ such that the characteristic of $\underline{\Ec}_\ell$ factors through $0$.
 Then there exists a Drinfeld module $\Eb$ over $R$ such that the local shtukas at $0$ of $\underline{\Ec}$ and $\Eb$ are isomorphic. \end{cor}